lastnameandre/file-storage-oauth2-system/README.md

 ---

-💡 Use Cases
+## 💡 Use Cases

-Learn OAuth2 & JWT in real projects
+- Learning OAuth2 and JWT with real project architecture

-Secure backend for file management
+- Backend starter for file management systems

-API integration starter project
+- Secure REST API template for future SaaS products
+- Integration with mobile / React / Angular frontend
+- Portfolio project for Fiverr / freelance clients
+- Example of microservice communication in Spring Boot

 ---